shanjcu/web-framework/docs/jcu-customisations/coding-guide.md

   * Note that BEM only applies if styling is DOM-dependent (eg heading or list is styled *because* it's within another class).

+* Internet Explorer's print layouts adhere to the `sm` sized media queries.
+In order to combat this, ensure print layouts are not affected (or specifically excluded in the `@include media-breakpoint-down` queries).

 * Consistently name files: [suggestion coming]